makerdao/pymaker/README.md

 ### `keeper-sai-maker-otc`

-SAI keeper to act as a market maker on OasisDEX, on the W-ETH/SAI pair.
+Keeper to act as a market maker on OasisDEX, on the W-ETH/SAI pair.

 Keeper continuously monitors and adjusts its positions in order to act as a market maker.
 It maintains buy and sell orders in multiple bands at the same time.
 In each buy band,